robertstojs/urlsnip/README.md

 <img src="./img/logo.svg" align="right"
      alt="urlsnip logo by Robert Štojs" background-color="white" width="192">

-urlsnip is a tiny URL shortening and redirection program written in Go.
+urlsnip is a tiny URL shortener and routing program written in Go.
 It intercepts web requests and instantly redirects them according to a list of regular expression rules.

 * Simple to use.
 * **Regular expression** support.